-A. Once you have received 1) a close-out letter from mediation (showing that you attempted mediation) and, 2) your signed Order of Referral to the General Magistrate/Hearing Officer, if applicable, call the administrative assistant for the general magistrate/hearing officer assigned to your case and request a hearing date.
+1. Call the administrative assistant for the general magistrate assigned to your case and request a hearing date.
 The general magistrate/hearing officer assigned is determined by the last two digits of your case number (see attached table).

-If assigned to GM-1, call General Magistrate/Hearing Officer Wartenberg (Phone: 272-5351) If assigned to GM-2, call General Magistrate/Hearing Officer Johnson (Phone: 276-2335) If assigned to GM-3, call General Magistrate/Hearing Officer Montagno (Phone: 276-2337) If assigned to GM-4, call General Magistrate/Hearing Officer Sarmiento (Phone: 272-6435) If assigned to GM-5, call General Magistrate/Hearing Officer Mason (Phone: 813-272-5525)
+If assigned to GM-1, call General Magistrate/Hearing Officer Wartenberg (Phone: 813-272-5351) If assigned to GM-2, call General Magistrate/Hearing Officer Johnson (Phone: 813-276-2335) If assigned to GM-3, call General Magistrate/Hearing Officer Montagno (Phone: 813-276-2337) If assigned to GM-4, call General Magistrate/Hearing Officer Sarmiento (Phone: 813-272-6435) If assigned to GM-5, call General Magistrate/Hearing Officer Mason (Phone: 813-272-5525)

-- B. Once a hearing date has been scheduled, complete a Notice of Hearing, Form 12.923, with the place, date, and time of the hearing. - C. Sign the Notice of Hearing and complete the Certificate of Service part of the notice which states the date you are filing the notice and how you are providing a copy to the other party. - D. Make 2 copies of the Notice of Hearing. - E. File the original Notice of Hearing with the clerk, send a copy of the notice to the other party, and keep a copy for your records.
+- 2. Once a hearing date has been scheduled, complete a Notice of Hearing, Form 12.923, with the place, date, and time of the hearing. - 3.
+Sign the Notice of Hearing and complete the Certificate of Service part of the notice which states the date you are filing the notice and how you are providing a copy to the other party. - 4.
+Make 2 copies of the Notice of Hearing. - 5.
+File the original Notice of Hearing with the clerk, send a copy of the notice to the other party, and keep a copy for your records.

-STEP 9 - The hearing
+STEP 7 - The hearing

 Normally the hearing is when the request in your motion will be decided.
 HOW TO DRESS - Dress appropriately.
 No shorts, tank tops, or sandals.
 Do not chew gum.
 WHAT TO BRING - All evidence you want the court to consider in deciding your motion WHAT TO EXPECT

 The hearing will take place in a hearing room or a courtroom.
-You will not be in front of a jury, just the general magistrate or judge.
-Do not interrupt the magistrate or judge when he or she speaks.
-When speaking to the magistrate or judge, address him or her as "Your Honor" or "Judge."
+You will not be in front of a jury, just the general magistrate or child support enforcement hearing officer.
+Do not interrupt the general magistrate or hearing officer.